mosaicml/examples/bert/README.md

 # Welcome!

 This benchmark covers pre-training and fine-tuning a BERT model from scratch.
-With this starter code, you'll be able to do Masked Language Modeling (MLM) pre-training on the C4 dataset and classification fine-tuning on the 8 different GLUE benchmark tasks.
+With this starter code, you'll be able to do Masked Language Modeling (MLM) pre-training on the C4 dataset and classification fine-tuning on GLUE benchmark tasks.
 We also provide the source code and recipe behind our Mosaic BERT model, which you can train yourself using this repo.

 ## Contents